ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 * Access to the FIFOs
 * Running of the code

-Those C++ templates should thus be very light.
+Those C++ templates should thus be very light and that's why we prefer to speak of C++ wrappers rather than C++ objects.
+The code for the algorithms will generally be outside of those wrappers (and will often be in C).

-Those templates are defined in a file `AppNodes.h` included by the scheduler (it is possible to change the name from the Pyuthon script).
+Those templates are defined in a file `AppNodes.h` included by the scheduler (it is possible to change the name from the Python script).
 This file must be provided by the user of the ComputeGraph framework.

-### The source
+### The source C++ wrapper

 First, like with Python, we need to define the datatype: